Football: Argentina beat Brazil 1-0 to win Copa America

 Argentina’s win was a particular triumph for Barcelona striker Lionel Messi, who picked up his first ever title in a blue and white shirt after more than a decade of club and individual honours.

-Messi, who missed a golden chance to score with two minutes remaining, finished the tournament’s joint top goalscorer with four goals and was elected joint best player along with Neymar.
+Messi finished the tournament’s joint top goalscorer with four goals and was elected joint best player along with Neymar.
+But he was quiet throughout and uncharacteristically missed a golden opportunity to wrap the game up with two minutes remaining.

+When the final whistle went, Argentina TV declared “Argentina Champions, Lionel Messi Champion!”

+The victory was Argentina’s 15th Copa America triumph and means they draw level with Uruguay as the all-time leading winners.